-Since 2019, the COVID-19 pandemic has impacted the entire world.
-Different European countries followed different Table 1.
-The different sections of the survey.

-strategies in an attempt to minimize or prevent the spread of the virus (Alemanno, 2020; ECDC, 2022).
-Common measures were social distancing and self-isolation, while schools (Raffetti and Di Baldassarre, 2022) and universities were closed (Schleicher, 2020).
+Since 2019, the COVID-19 pandemic impacted the entire world.
+Different European countries followed different strategies in an attempt to minimize or prevent the spread of the virus (Alemanno, 2020; ECDC, 2022).
+Common measures were social-distancing, and self-isolation while schools (Raffetti and Di Baldassarre, 2022) and universities were closed (Schleicher, 2020).
 Suddenly universities were forced to move from class to distance teaching (Stracke et al., 2022).
-Schaefli (2021) summarizes nicely a hydrology teacher's perspective of all the challenges involved due to this sudden shift to distance teaching:

-"timing was perfect: start of the semester, start of online teaching, video conference infrastructure unavailable, three kids at home and me, a hydrology teacher who has never produced any kind of video exceeding a 20 s cell phone video".

-Not only was little time available to prepare high-quality teaching material for distance teaching, but there was also a lack of experience in distance teaching.
-In addition, practical educational elements were canceled (e.g. field excursion, survey among Swedish universities; Fischer, 2020), and COVID-19-related illness and motivational and emotional distress were observed (Aristovnik et al., 2020; Bormann et al., 2021; Marzoli et al., 2021; Romeo et al., 2021), which might have affected knowledge transfer in hydrology education negatively.
+Schaefli (2021) summarizes nicely a hydrology teacher's perspective with all challenges involved due to this sudden shift to distance teaching: "timing was perfect: start of the semester, start of online teaching, video conference infrastructure unavailable, three kids at home and me, a hydrology teacher who has never produced any kind of video exceeding a 20s cell phone video".
+Not only that little time was available to prepare high-quality teaching material for distance teaching but also a lack of experience in distance teaching.
+In addition, practical educational elements were canceled (e.g., field excursion, survey among Swedish Universities (Fischer, 2020)) and COVID-19-related illness, motivational and emotional distress were observed (Aristovnik et al., 2020; Bormann et al., 2021; Marzoli et al., 2021; Romeo et al., 2021) which might have affected knowledge transfer in hydrology education negatively.

-Taking part in an academic teaching training course at Uppsala University during COVID-19, we got curious about how COVID-19 might impact European water education.
+Taking part in an academic teaching training course at Uppsala University during COVID-19 we got curious about how COVID-19 might impact European water education.
 We chose to investigate this in the mandatory project of the course.
-With the special issue "Hydrology education in a changing world" (Seibert et al., 2013) serving as a basis for this study, we conducted an online survey (November 2020 to March 2021) focusing on (1) common teaching methods and classroom assessment and examination techniques in pre-COVID-19 times and (2) how these education methods and techniques changed during COVID-19.
+With the special issue "Hydrology education in a changing world" (Seibert et al., 2013) serving as a base for this study, we conducted an online survey (November 2020 to March 2021) focusing on 1) common teaching methods and classroom assessment and examination techniques in pre-COVID-19 times and 2) how did these education methods and techniques change during COVID-19.
 In the spirit of "it takes a community to raise a hydrologist" (Wagener et al., 2012) during the pandemic and beyond, the aim of this paper is to communicate and potentially learn from the results of our survey.

-2 Methods
+2. Methods